flatironinstitute/mountainsort5/README.md

 **Number of PCA features per branch (npca_per_branch)**

 MountainSort uses a branch method for clustering.
 After spike snippets are extracted from the preprocessed traces, dimension reduction via PCA is used prior to clustering.
 In the first step, npca_per_branch PCA features are computed, and then Isosplit clustering is performed.
 After this, assuming more than one cluster is found, each cluster becomes a new branch, and feature extraction from the original snippets is performed again within each branch separately, and Isosplit is used to subdivide the clusters further.
 This procedure is repeated until clustering returns a single cluster for each branch.
 The same number of PCA components (npca_per_branch) is used at each stage.
 The advantage of recomputing features on each branch is that the refined components can capture features that can more effectively distinguish between clusters within the same general region of overall feature space.

-## Sorting schemes

-The MountainSort5 algorithm is organized into multiple *sorting schemes*.
-Different experimental setups will be best served by using different schemes.
-For example, if you dataset is relatively small, say 10 minutes with 32 channels, then you'll probably want to use the simplest scheme: scheme 1, which processes everything in memory.

-### Sorting scheme 1

-This is the simplest sorting scheme and is suited for relatively small datasets.
-The entire recording is loaded into memory, so if your system has more RAM resources, then it will be capable of handling larger datasets with scheme 1.
-I think in general, scheme 2 should be used intead since it is potententially more accurate and can handle larger datasets.
-Nevertheless, scheme 1 can be useful for testing and debugging.

-### Sorting scheme 2

-The second sorting scheme is generally preferred over scheme 1 because it can handle larger datasets that cannot be fully loaded into memory, and also has other potential advantages in terms of accurately detecting and labeling spikes.

-In phase 1, the first scheme is used as a training step, performing unsupervised clustering on a subset of the dataset.
-Then in phase 2, a classifier is trained based on the labels of the training step.
-The classifier is then used to label the remaining data.

-### Sorting scheme 3

-This scheme does not yet exist.
-We are working to be able to track neurons over the course of a multi-day recording.

 ## Citing MountainSort